KochkinAnna/mini_project_backend_auto-ria_clone/README.md

 ----
 ## Contributing
 If you would like to contribute to the project, feel free to submit a pull request.
-Please follow the existing code style and do not break it :)
+Please follow the existing code style and enjoy :)

 ----
 ## Future Improvements